mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 encryption.
 It speaks the MongoDB wire protocol and the driver uses mongocryptd by connecting with a MongoClient.
 By default, the driver will attempt to automatically spawn mongocryptd.
-If the MongoClient is configured with `extraOptions.mongocryptdBypassSpawn=true`, then the driver will not attempt to spawn mongocryptd.
+If the MongoClient is configured with `extraOptions.mongocryptdBypassSpawn=true`, or `AutoEncryptionOpts.bypassAutoEncryption=true` then the driver will not attempt to spawn mongocryptd.
 The mongocryptd process is responsible for self terminating after idling for a time period.

 libmongocrypt